-a.
-Full admission
+Full admission:

-To be eligible for Full admission, the applicant must satisfy the following:
+For Full admission, the applicant must satisfy the following:

-i.
-The applicant for a Professional Postgraduate Diploma in Teaching program is a holder of a four year Bachelor's degree other than in the education discipline, with a minimum cumulative GPA of 3 on a scale of 4.0, or it's equivalent.
-The applicant for Master's programs is a holder of a Bachelor's degree in the same field as that of the program applied for, with a minimum cumulative GPA of 3 on a scale of 4.0, or it's equivalent.
+- i.
+The applicant for a Professional Postgraduate Diploma in Teaching program is a holder of a four-year Bachelor's degree other than in the education discipline, with a minimum CGPA of 3.0 on a scale of 4.0, or its equivalent. - ii.
+The applicant for Master's programs is a holder of a Bachelor's degree in the same field as that of the program applied for, with a minimum cumulative GPA of 3.0 on a scale of 4.0, or its equivalent.

-- ii.
-The applicant for Doctorate programs is a holder of a Master's degree in the same field as that of the program applied for, with a minimum cumulative GPA of 3 on a scale of 4.0, or it's equivalent. - iii.
-The applicant's Bachelor's / Master's degree was issued from an accredited university by the Ministry of Education Higher Education Affairs, UAE. - iv.
-For Master programs taught in English, the applicant has achieved an EmSAT English with minimum score of 1400 or its equivalent.
-Applicants for master programs taught in English may be exempted from the English proficiency requirement only to those students who undertook all their schooling (K-12) plus a Bachelor's degree in English in a reference English speaking country (e.g. UK, USA, Australia, New Zealand). - iv.
-For DBA, the applicant has achieved an EmSAT English with minimum score of 1400 or its equivalent with the exception for applicants who have studied Master's degree programs taught in English that required for admission a score 1400 in EmSAT English or its equivalent. - v.
-For the Professional Postgraduate Diploma in Teaching program or the master programs taught in Arabic, the applicant has achieved an EmSAT English (English EmSAT) with a minimum score of 950 or its equivalent. - vi.
-The applicant has achieved an EmSAT English with a minimum score of 1100or its equivalent for the Doctorate of Philosophy in Law. - vii.
-The applicant has achieved a minimum score of 1100 in EmSAT "Arabic" (if the program is taught in Arabic). - viii.
-The applicant passed the interview for the program of DBA, Master of Science in Pediatric Dentistry, Master of Science in Endodontics, M.Sc. in Restorative Dentistry, M.Sc. in Pharmacy. - ix.
-The applicant has paid the application fee of 2000 AED + 5% VAT
+- iii.
+The applicant for Doctorate programs is a holder of a Master's degree in the same field as that of the program applied for, with a minimum cumulative GPA of 3.0 on a scale of 4.0, or its equivalent. - iv.
+The applicant's Bachelor's/Master's degree was issued from an accredited university recognized by the Ministry of Education Higher Education Affairs, UAE - v.
+The applicant achieved the minimum required score of proficiency test in English with a valid certificate as the following: - For the Professional Postgraduate Diploma in Teaching program or the Master programs taught in Arabic, the applicant has achieved an EmSAT English with a minimum score of 950 or its equivalent. - For Master's programs taught in English, the applicant has achieved an EmSAT English with a minimum score of 1400 or its equivalent (Applicants for Master programs taught in English may be exempted from the English proficiency requirement only for students who undertook all their schooling (K-12) plus a Bachelor's degree in English in a reference English-speaking country (e.g. UK, USA, Australia, New Zealand). - For the DBA program, the applicant has achieved an EmSAT English with a minimum score of 1400 or its equivalent except for applicants who have studied Master's degree programs taught in English that required for admission a score of 1400 in EmSAT English or its equivalent. - For the Doctorate of Philosophy in Law program, the applicant has achieved an EmSAT English with a minimum score of 1100 or its equivalent. - vi.
+The applicant for the graduate programs taught in Arabic has achieved a minimum score of 1250 in EmSAT "Arabic". - vii.
+The applicant passed the interview for the programs of DBA, Master of Science in Pediatric Dentistry, Master of Science in Endodontics, M.Sc. in Restorative Dentistry, M.Sc. in Pharmacy. - viii.
+The applicant has paid the application fee. - ix.
+The applicant for DBA has paid the deposit for seat reservation.

-The applicant has paid the Deposit for (DBA) b.
 Conditional admission requirements for Professional Postgraduate Diploma in Teaching program and Master programs

-Subject to availability of seats, a conditional admission may be offered if the applicant fulfils the above listed general conditions of full admission but his/her GPA is between 2.0 and 2.99 or has at score has achieved an EmSAT English with minimum score of 1400 or its equivalent.or its equivalent (if the program is taught in English).
+Subject to availability of seats, conditional admission may be granted if the applicant fulfills the above listed general conditions of full admission but his/her CGPA is between 2.0 and 2.99, or if (the program is taught in English) his/her EmSAT English score is between 1250 and less than 1400 or its equivalent.